Thank You to our Biathlon Center Supporters!

 - 20-point 10-meter paralympic biathlon range providing Summer and Winter use for athletes with disability.
 Athletes use air rifles or electronic audio rifles for the visually impaired.

 - FIS (International Ski Federation), IBU (International Biathlon Union) & IPC (International Paralympic Comittee) Standard Race Course providing Winter use for biathlon and nordic races, including junior high, high school, regional, paralympic, state, citizen, national and continental level races

-- Nordic Trails providing Winter use for cross country skiing, biathlon, snowshoeing, fatbike and orienteering
+- Nordic Trails providing Winter use for public recreational cross country skiing, biathlon, snowshoeing, fatbike and orienteering

 - Race Course & Trails providing Summer use for biathlon, trail running, hiking, mountain biking, orienteering and equestrian